 Where to Stay in Whistler

-- Fairmont Chateau Whistler – Located at the base of Blackcomb Mountain, this luxury hotel has it all with four diamond dining, indoor and outdoor pool and hot tub.
+- Fairmont Chateau Whistler – Located at the base of Blackcomb Mountain, this luxury hotel has it all with four diamond dining, an indoor and outdoor pool, and a hot tub.
 TripAdvisor / Booking

 - Pan Pacific Whistler Mountain – Located right at the Whistler and Blackcomb gondolas in the village.
-Walking distance to everything with 5 star ammenities with indoor pool and hot tub.
+Walking distance to everything with 5-star amenities with an indoor pool and hot tub.
 TripAdvisor / Booking